 Carmen los Calambres, an assistant professor of anthropology at St. Alphonsus Liguori University.
 I had met her several years ago at a convention.
 A lovely lady and an expert in many areas of human behavior.
 We became close after learning that a mutual friend was terrified regarding a possible infection.
-Not just any infection, but we learned that she was in search of a reliable std test.
+Not just any infection, but we learned that she was in search of a reliable & private std testing kit.
 I was honored that she was able to confide in me about so personal a problem, and I actually had a solution for her.
 One of my clients happened to be an online store selling home std tests that accurately detected a number of stds without the need to visit a clinic.
 This was exactly what she was looking for, so I immediately helped her place the order.
 I learned later that she tested negative, but she was so concerned that she got tested at a clinic which confirmed the home test.

 The next time I saw her was a couple of months later in New York City at an event held at the Museum of Natural History.
 I didn’t recognize her at all, when she came over to greet me.
 I must have looked dumbfounded, but she laughed and whispered that she was wearing a wig as a dare from a fellow scientist.
 Apparently this scientist was doing some type of experiment with recognition of faces and how hair along can make a huge difference.
 I won’t disagree with that!
 I asked where she bought her wig and she told me about an online wig boutique where she purchased it.
 They sell not only well known Raquel Welch wigs, but also a number of other wig brands as well.
 I thought the Raquel Welch wig that she wore was marvelous and was further astounded when she told me it was made of synthetic fibers, not human hair.
 I had no idea, since I am not a wig person myself, that synthetic fiber wigs could look so natural.
 Anyway, I asked if she would consider buying another wig after this experience, and she said she actually would consider it.
 No more “bad hair” days and it was actually rather fun becoming a different persona while wearing a wig.
 Perhaps her science friend should do a study about how wearing a wig can alter one’s behavior!